dhayer200/library/README.md

 I’m Deep Hayer, 15 years old, from Austin, Texas.
 I’ve been in college since I was 12.
 My focus is quantitative finance, systems trading, and self-mastery.

 This repo is a record of rigor, reflection, and execution.
-It’s not just a roadmap into quanthood.
 It’s how I study math, code, finance, and myself.

 The best thinkers didn’t just learn — they wrote, reflected, revised.
 This is how I build systems.
 This is how I build myself.